EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Phase Description

-Phase 1: History Taking Taking the client’s history and understanding their problems, behaviors, and fears.
+Phase 1: History-Taking Taking the client’s history and understanding their problems, behaviours, and fears.

 Phase 2: Preparation Teaching self-care techniques and building trust between the client and therapist.